-Want to know how to get the motivation to exercise?
-Did you know, scientifically speaking there really is only one way to get the motivation to exercise…
+Want to know how to get the motivation to lose weight?
+Did you know, scientifically speaking there really is only one way to get the motivation to lose weight?…

-You need to know how to get the motivation to exercise.
+You need to know how to get the motivation to lose weight.

 But even the idea of exercising might seem scary to you.
 Do you ever say to yourself, “Well, I’m just not the exercising type of person?”
 Or maybe you say to yourself, “I’d exercise if only I had the time.”
 Or, “I’ll exercise once I finished X, Y or Z, when a cow flies over the moon”.
 Or any other negative thought (in which case, I’ve created a great strategy to help you remove negative thoughts from your mind).